srwareham/myBinAdditions/README.md

 	webs: Print out a read-friendly list of what apps are connected to the internet.
 		"COMMANDS" is just a header and is to be ignored.
+	wget: This is the GNU wget project that can be found here: http://ftp.gnu.org/gnu/wget/

 My Programs: